dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 </p>

-<span class='red'>I-know-everything:</span> My dear young padwan, you are learning quite a lot and honestly, keeping up with the pace of reasearch is really a challenge in itself.
+<span class='red'>I-know-everything:</span> My dear young padwan, you are learning quite a lot and honestly, keeping up with the pace of on-going reasearch in the field of deep learning, it's is really a challenge in itself.
 But we have tried to cover and focus on the basic concepts in Deep Learning and its application.
 The journey so far has been like visting a lot of cool stations.
-We visited MLP, CNN, RNN, LSTM & GRU, and also we visited one the very famous places Transfer Learning in CNN and Transfer Learning in NLP.
+We visited [MLP](https://dudeperf3ct.github.io/mlp/mnist/2018/10/08/Force-of-Multi-Layer-Perceptron/), [CNN](https://dudeperf3ct.github.io/cnn/mnist/2018/10/17/Force-of-Convolutional-Neural-Networks/), [RNN](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/), [LSTM & GRU](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/), and also we visited one the very famous places [Transfer Learning in CNN](https://dudeperf3ct.github.io/transfer/learning/catsvsdogs/2018/11/20/Power-of-Transfer-Learning/) and [Transfer Learning in NLP](https://dudeperf3ct.github.io/nlp/transfer/learning/2019/02/22/Power-of-Transfer-Learning-in-NLP/).
 Hope you enjoyed the journey.
 A lot is still waiting to be explored.
-One such topic of interest today is about Adversarial Training.
+One such topic of interest today is about *Adversarial Learning*.
 But before that let me tell you a story about *clever horse named Clever Hans who could do arithmetic*.

 <span class='green'>I-know-nothing:</span> Horse doing arithmetic?
 For real?

 <span class='red'>I-know-everything:</span> Here is the picture of clever hans (a horse) with its owner lived in 1900s.
-The story of Clever Hans goes like this:

 <p align="center">
 <img src='/images/adv_learning/cleverhans.jpg' width="50%"/>